-Authors are responsible for the following front matter, in this order:
+The front matter consists of the following elements, in this order:

-- half title page (consisting of the main title only) - title page (consisting of the main title, subtitle if applicable, and bylines) - dedication or epigraph (optional) - table of contents (called simply "Contents") - foreword (written by someone other than the author of the book; if applicable) - preface (written by the author of the book, not someone else; if applicable) - acknowledgments (if not included in the preface; optional) - introduction (if not the first chapter of the book; optional)
+- half title page (consisting of the main title only) - [pointer to series list in back of book] - Series Foreword - title page (consisting of the main title, subtitle if applicable, and bylines) - dedication or epigraph (optional) - table of contents (called simply "Contents") - preface (written by the author of the book, not someone else; if applicable) - acknowledgments (if not included in the preface; optional)

 All front matter pages should be numbered with lowercase roman numerals.
-Page 1 should be the first page of the main text.
-Please indicate to your acquisitions assistant whether your introductory chapter should start page 1 or be part of the book's front matter.
+Page 1 should be the first page of the introduction, which is chapter 1.